-The principal nerves that are affected by ALS are in the spinal cord and brain – areas that are hard to study in a living individual.
-When a person with ALS donates his or her body to ALS research, these organs are removed and preserved for scientific study.
-This tremendous act of generosity becomes part of the individual’s legacy and often serves to comfort surviving family members who know that their loved one’s spirit of caring lives on even after death.
+The nerves affected by ALS are found in the tissue of the spinal cord and brain – areas that are hard to study in living beings.
+When a person with ALS donates their brain and spinal cord to ALS research, these organs are preserved for future scientific study.
+This tremendous act of generosity becomes part of the person’s legacy.

 If you have considered donating your brain and spinal cord tissue, you should discuss it with your medical provider who can answer any questions you or your family members may have.
 If you decide to move forward with the donation process, the resources below can help guide you towards the appropriate pathway to give this gracious gift.

 ALS Tissue Donation Program at Massachusetts General Hospital

 The ALS Tissue Donation Program is made possible through the partnership of the Department of Neuropathology and our ALS research team.
 Our goal for this program is to make strides in better understanding the disease.
 Our MGH ALS Team will work with you and your family to ensure that the procurement process is efficient and respects your final arrangement wishes.
 Due to the limitation of tissue viability, we are able to accept donations from patients who are geographically close to the Boston Area (approximately 2-3 hours driving distance).

 If you think you might be eligible, you can email or call Jen Scalia at email@example.com or 617-726-0316 or Sarah Luppino at firstname.lastname@example.org or 617-724-3380 for more information.

 If you live outside of the Boston Area, you should ask your clinic or health care provider for more information on how you can make this generous contribution to ALS research.

 When do I have to start the process?